hanrichard/Notebook/aws/aws learning doc/vpc.md

 Can only attach 1 IGW to a VPC at a time.

 ### note:
+- by default new subnets are associated with the default route table.
+You need to assign the new route table in order for the instances to see the route to the NAT gateway.
 - An availability zone exists within a region and a VPC can span subnets attached to all AZs in the region.
 - vpc are region wide
 - auto assign public ipv4 address to yes